mkjuel25/Google-Instant-Index-API-Script-auto-and-manual/README.md

 #### Cron Job Setup

-Run `autoSubmit.php` periodically using a cron job:
+Run `autoSubmit.php` periodically using a cron job (or, use cron-job.org:

 ```plaintext
 0 * * * * /usr/bin/php /path/to/autoSubmit.php